What is Uber?

 I am using my own car and driving for uber, one thing I can tell you for sure that riders love the ridesharing company uber.
 The most frequent comments I’ve heard, Uber is so affordable, it is budget friendly etc… Some passengers/riders even believe that Uber is taking over the traditional taxi service; it’s only a matter of time so they claim.

 As a driver myself I love the idea that I can work whenever and wherever I want.
 I can clock in and clock out anytime I desire, that’s the beauty of the company.
 But I wish Uber could help financially with car repair/maintenance fees, and cover drivers with full insurance as soon as you sign on the app.

 From my understanding of Uber’s insurance, it will only cover accidents when there are passengers in the car, and when you are are en route for a pickup.
 What if something happens while I’m driving or waiting to be pinged to pick up riders?
 When I think about this answer, it stressed me out.
 What is uber going to do about insurance for their drivers let alone adding a ” tip feature” to their apps?

 First time riders can use this code YCAE8H21UE for a free $20 ride, if you are already an Uber rider, you can share the code with your friends.
 Maybe you are a rider, but you want to try to drive for Uber, don’t worry I have something bigger and better for you.
 Use this link to sign up with Uber and receive up to $750 sign up bonus incentive “varied in different cities”.
 That’s a lot of money in your pocket just for joining the uber driver family and only completed 20 trips, which can be easily achieved in a day or two.

-What is Uber to you?
+For some, Uber help pay the bills so what is Uber to you?
 A flexible job, a good job, full time or part time job, it helps pays the bill?
 Talk to me!